(mixed salts of a single-entity amphetamine product) Extended-release Capsules

 - Open capsule and sprinkle the entire contents over a spoonful of applesauce.
 The sprinkled applesauce should be consumed immediately; it should not be stored.
 Patients should take the sprinkled applesauce in its entirety without chewing.

 - The dose of a single capsule should not be divided.

-Adult Use (18 to 55 years)
+Adult Use (18 To 55 Years)

 The recommended starting dose of MYDAYIS is 12.5 mg once daily in the morning upon awakening.
 Initial doses of 25 mg once daily may be considered for some patients.
 Dosage may be adjusted in increments of 12.5 mg no sooner than weekly, up to a maximum dose of 50 mg once daily, based on the therapeutic needs and response of the patient.
 Doses above 50 mg daily have shown no additional clinically meaningful benefit.

-Pediatric Use (13 to 17 years)
+Pediatric Use (13 To 17 Years)

-The recommended starting does is 12.5 mg once daily in the morning upon awakening.
+The recommended starting dose is 12.5 mg once daily in the morning upon awakening.
 Dosage may be adjusted in increments of 12.5 mg no sooner than weekly, up to a recommended maximum dose of 25 mg once daily.
 The dose should be individualized according to the needs and response of the patient.
 Doses higher than 25 mg have not been evaluated in clinical trials in pediatric patients.

 Dosage Modifications Due To Drug Interactions